 Can You Get Food Poisoning From Supermarket Chicken?

-The short answer to this question is unfortunately yes- but you can take steps to prevent this happening?
+The short answer to this question is unfortunately yes, you can get food poisoning from supermarket chicken.
+But you can take steps to prevent this happening.

 Why am I at risk from Supermarket Chicken?